 Ask any backcountry skier/boarder that has sampled a BC backcountry lodge, and you’ll hear raves like “best way to backcountry ski, period” or “best week of skiing of my life”.
 People keep coming back to lodges.
-There is a Rossland resident who has over 120 ski weeks at lodges under his belt!
 Besides the fantastic terrain for sweet turns, these lodges also provide the perfect classroom for avalanche education.

 Keith runs week-long avalanche courses at various backcountry lodges in British Columbia.
 This is the finest way to hone your ski touring skills, under the watchful eye of an instructor.
 All of the curriculum from AST2 is covered, plus you will have three additional days of ski touring with other students.
-You will also get individualized feedback on your skills throughout the course.
+You will also get individualized and group feedback throughout the course.

-This course is for the backcountry skier/boarder that wants to step up their game.
-Both Hilda and the Lequereux Outpost have skiable terrain for all avalanche conditions, but require more precise route-finding in order to manage avalanche risk.
+Both Hilda and the Lequereux Outpost have skiable terrain for all avalanche conditions, but require precise route-finding in order to manage avalanche risk.
 Therefore, only students with significant backcountry experience are qualified to attend.
 See prerequisites for minimum requirements below.
-Hilda and the Outpost have little intermediate terrain.
+Keith screens all applicants for Lodge Based AST2+ courses to make sure each student has the ability to handle the vertical ups and downhill terrain for each specific lodge.
 The runs are steep, long, and provide some of the best fall-line skiing on earth.
 You will have the opportunity to apply your skills by planning appropriate tours for the conditions.
-We alternate between travelling together as a full group and heading out in smaller groups for your self designed tour, all under the watchful eye of an avalanche instructor with 30 years of experience leading students into the winter wilderness.
+We alternate between travelling together as a full group and heading out in small groups for your self-designed tour, all under the watchful eye of an avalanche instructor with 30 years of experience leading students into the winter wilderness.

-During the non-winter months, Keith works as a mental health counsellor with children and youth.
-He uses tools from psychology to help the learning.
-Keith has published a couple articles on Human Factors in the winter backcountry and is the co-author of the new AST Handbook, which is used for all AST courses.
+Keith is the co-author of the new AST Handbook, which is used for all AST courses.
+He also works in the psychological sciences.
 BE PREPARED FOR A FULLY ENGAGING AND INTERACTIVE COURSE!

 This is not a guided trip.
 You will receive instruction and mentorship.
 You will be responsible for planning and carrying out self-guided tours during 3 of the 7 days.